 Last year the U.S. Department of State issued the largest number of passports in its history.
 Now nearly half of all Americans own one— up from just 5% in 1990!
 (That’s not a typo.)
 But many people still don’t know how to get a passport.
-So the State Department organized a series of special events in April and May 2024 to help first-time applicants and children obtain a passport.
+So in April 2024, the State Department launched a series of monthly “passport acceptance fairs” to help first-time applicants and children obtain a passport more easily.
+Learn about the fairs— and everything else you need to obtain or renew a U.S. passport— in this article.

 Passport applicants fall into one of several categories.
 They include children under 16, persons aged 16 and 17, and first-time applicants aged 18 or older.
 The rules vary by age.

-And existing passport holders may be eligible to renew by mail.
-If not, they must appear in person at a designated application site.
+Existing passport holders may be eligible to renew online.
+If not, they must renew by mail or appear in person at a designated application site.
 (Children under 16 must always renew in person.)

 Distinct processes apply to people renewing outside the U.S. and individuals who lost their passports.

-In April and May 2024, select post offices, libraries, and local government offices throughout the United States will host passport acceptance fairs.
+Each month, select post offices, libraries, and local government offices throughout the United States host passport acceptance fairs.
 These events are primarily intended for first-time applicants and children who can apply using Form DS-11.
 Check the Form Wizard to see if you’re eligible.
-(Existing passport holders are advised to renew by mail.)
+(Existing passport holders may be able to renew online.)

 Some of the passport acceptance fairs require an appointment, but most do not.
 New locations are added weekly, so check back periodically if at first you don’t find one you like.
 If none of the fairs is convenient to you, click here to search for a standard passport acceptance facility by zip code.